 Pokémon Sun and Moon is a significant shakeup for the beloved monster-catching series, though it never loses sight of what makes its predecessors great.
 You're still catching and battling monsters, but you're also tackling unorthodox Trial challenges and uncovering what is possibly the most engaging Pokémon story of them all.
 Sun and Moon's gorgeous tropical setting gives way to some of the coolest monster designs the series has seen, and a handful of smart gameplay tweaks make them both the most refreshing and inviting Pokémon games yet.

 You're the new person in town in this charming and strangely mesmerizing game.
 When the anthropomorphic, cartoonish residents mistake you for mayor, you find yourself in charge of managing the town as well as your own home.
 Animal Crossing: New Leaf is a life simulator, meaning you'll do seemingly mundane things, such as create and decorate your house, visit neighbors, buy items and undertake projects to beautify your city.
 Sounds simple, but thanks to the quirky characters, satisfying rewards system and ability to visit friends' villages, Animal Crossing: New Leaf is one of the most beloved 3DS games out there.

-The latest game in Nintendo's beloved tactical role-playing series, Fire Emblem Fates comes in two physical releases, Birthright and Conquest, and a third, downloadable one, Revelation The gameplay builds on the chess-like combat of previous Fire Emblem games, adding new weapon mechanics as well as the ability to build up your own home castle filled with shops and arenas.
+The latest core game in Nintendo's beloved tactical role-playing series, Fire Emblem Fates comes in two physical releases, Birthright and Conquest, and a third, downloadable one, Revelation.
+The gameplay builds on the chess-like combat of previous Fire Emblem games, adding new weapon mechanics as well as the ability to build up your own home castle filled with shops and arenas.
 But as with all Fire Emblem games, the real draw is the set of deep relationships that you can forge between your characters by having them battle together.

 The iconic Mario Kart series of racing games has been around for a while, but there's still plenty of gas in the tank.
 Mario Kart 7 features the famous mustachioed plumber alongside Bowser, Luigi, Princess Peach and more, as well as your own personalized "Mii" avatars that link your profile across all Nintendo consoles.
 Mario Kart 7 is great for solo gaming on the go, and you can play multiplayer with nearby friends over local wireless or with anyone in the world via Nintendo Network.